walmartlabs/concord/README.md

 - Docker, listening on `tcp://127.0.0.1:2375`;
 - Ansible 2.5.0+ must be installed and available in `$PATH`.
   See [the official documentation](http://docs.ansible.com/ansible/intro_installation.html);
+- `ujson` python module.
+It can be installed using `pip install ujson` or a system package manager;
 - Java must be available in `$PATH` as `java`.

 #### Running tests